-Most adjusters want to handle a claim simply and without unnecessary time and energy.
-But there are always a few insurance adjusters -- because of personality, negotiating style, or company policy -- who are willing to bluff or stall well past the time all the documents have been examined and all the arguments have been made on both sides.
+Most insurance adjusters want to resolve a personal injury claim simply and without unnecessary time and energy.
+But there are always a few adjusters—because of personality, negotiating style, or company policy—who are willing to bluff or stall well past the time all relevant documents have been examined and all arguments have been made on both sides.

-These adjusters will often make an extremely low initial offer and then stick to it without giving any justification.
-They hope that their tactics will either intimidate or frustrate you into accepting a settlement much lower than your claim is worth.
+These adjusters will often make an extremely low initial offer and then stick to it without providing any justification.
+They hope that their tactics will intimidate you, or just frustrate you into accepting a settlement much lower than what your injury claim is worth.

-So what are your options when settlement negotiations are at an impasse or have broken off completely?
+So what are your options when personal injury settlement negotiations are at an impasse or have broken off completely?

-You may be able to move an adjuster off a stubbornly held position simply by regularly -- every week or ten days -- calling or writing to ask when the adjuster will make a fair and reasonable settlement offer.
+You may be able to move an adjuster off a stubbornly held position just by regularly—every week or ten days—calling or writing to ask when the adjuster will make a fair and reasonable settlement offer.
 By reaffirming that you will be both patient and persistent and will not fold up your claim, you may get the adjuster to come up with a fair settlement offer.
 Learn more about responding to a too-low personal injury settlement offer.

 Adjusters do not like lawsuits.
-A lawsuit usually means that lawyers will soon get involved, costs will go up, and the claim file may be taken away from the adjuster and given to an insurance company lawyer or to another adjuster, which may mean a blemish on the adjuster’s work record.
+When a personal injury lawsuit is filed, that means lawyers will soon get involved, costs will go up, and the claim file may be taken away from the adjuster and given to an insurance company lawyer or claims manager, which may mean a blemish on the adjuster’s work record.
 Also, a lawsuit can get the insured person upset, which can mean lost business for the insurance company.
-Since a claims adjuster wants to avoid all this, you might be able to loosen the insurance company’s purse strings by suggesting that if a fair offer is not made by a certain date, you will be forced to file a lawsuit and to hire an attorney to handle the claim for you.
+Since a claims adjuster wants to avoid all this, you might be able to loosen the insurance company’s purse strings by suggesting that if a fair offer is not made by a certain date, you will be forced to file a lawsuit and to hire a personal injury lawyer to handle the claim for you.

 No Lawsuit If Arbitration Mandatory.
 Although the threat of a lawsuit sometimes can be an effective way to nudge an adjuster toward a settlement, it works only if a lawsuit is actually a possibility.
-Most uninsured motorist coverages and some no-fault policies require that unsettled claims be submitted to arbitration.
+Most uninsured motorist coverages and some no-fault car insurance policies require that unsettled claims be submitted to arbitration.
 The insured is not allowed to file suit.
 So make sure you have the legal right to back up your threat before you make it.
 (Get details on arbitration of car accident claims.)

-Although most lawyers are paid for handling personal injury cases by taking a percentage of your settlement, some are willing to consult with you on an hourly basis while you continue to handle your claim yourself.
+Although most personal injury lawyers are paid on a contingency fee basis (meaning they take a percentage of your settlement), some are willing to consult with you on an hourly basis while you continue to handle your claim yourself.
 If you and a claims adjuster are at an impasse, particularly if there is some legal question about liability over which you and the adjuster disagree, you might want to meet for an hour or so with a lawyer who specializes in personal injury cases.

-Bring with you all your papers, documents, notes, and correspondence.
+Bring all your papers, documents, notes, and correspondence.
 After a brief review, the lawyer might be able to point out some particular fact, rule, or tactic you can use in your next contact with the adjuster.
-The lawyer may also be able to help you file a lawsuit to protect your rights within the limits of your state’s statute of limitations.
+The lawyer may also be able to help you file a lawsuit to protect your rights within the deadline set by your state’s statute of limitations.

 If you are unable to settle your claim with the adjuster assigned to it, there are other people within the insurance company from whom you might get a more reasonable offer.
 The adjuster has an immediate supervisor, and there is also usually an overall claims manager within the claims department.
 If you have reached an impasse, or if the adjuster fails to act promptly on your claim, politely suggest that the difficulties might be overcome if you both got another opinion.
 Ask to speak with the claims supervisor.
 Merely asking the adjuster to bring the supervisor into the picture may jar the adjuster into changing the settlement offer.